Wonderful trip for an overview of French Canada. Although not arduous, be prepared for a lot of walking.

 Lunch: In Old Montréal, we’ll have a 3-course plated meal with appetizer (soup or salad), choice of entrée (chicken, fish, steak), dessert of the day, and beverage choices including coffee (regular/decaf), hot tea, water; other beverages available for purchase from the bar.

 Afternoon: Free time.
 Take this opportunity for personal independent exploration to see and do what interests you most.
 Please refer to the list of Free Time Opportunities.
 The Group Leader will be happy to offer suggestions.
 Among the highlights you might enjoy are the Pointe-à-Calliere Museum, the port, and the Botanical Garden.

 Dinner: This meal has been excluded from the program cost and is on your own to enjoy what you like.
 The Group Leader will be happy to offer suggestions.

-Evening: We will walk a few blocks from the hotel to enjoy a concert just for us performed by a pair of well-known musicians from the Montréal jazz scene.
+Evening: At the hotel, we’ll enjoy a concert just for us performed by a pair of well-known musicians from the Montréal jazz scene.
 As we delight to their improvisations, we’ll also learn about the history of jazz in Montréal.
 Prepare for check-out and transfer in the morning.
-Baggage aboard the train is limited to one piece of luggage and one carry-on bag.
+Participants will need to carry their own baggage on the train, one piece of luggage and one carry-on bag.